openfaas/faas/guide/kong_integration.md

 $ curl -k https://localhost:8443/function/func_echoit \
   -d 'hello world' -H 'Authorization: Basic YWxhZGRpbjpPcGVuU2VzYW1l' hello world
 ```

+## Configure your firewall

+Between OpenFaaS and Kong a lot of ports are exposed on your host machine.
+In the end it is best to only expose either 8000 or 8443 out of your network depending if you added SSL or not.

-At this point you might want to either hide port 8000 on your firewall and expose port 8443.
-Or enable [https_only](https://getkong.org/docs/0.11.x/proxy/#the-https_only-property) which is used to notify clients to upgrade to https from http.
+Another option is to expose both and enable [https_only](https://getkong.org/docs/0.11.x/proxy/#the-https_only-property) which is used to notify clients to upgrade to https from http.